ehForwarderBot/ehForwarderBot/docs/message.md

             "name": "A human-readable name for the command", "callable": "name to the callable function in your channel object", "args": [
-                "a list of positional parameters passed to your function" ],
+                "a list of positional arguments passed to your function" ],
             "kwargs": {
-                "desc": "a dict of keyword parameters passed to your function" }
+                "desc": "a dict of keyword arguments passed to your function" }
         },
         {
             "name": "Greet @blueset on Telegram",
             "callable": "send_message_by_username",
             "args": [
-                "blueset",
+                "admin",
                 "Hello!"
             ],
             "kwargs": {}